Sensitivity analysis via the proportion of unmeasured confounding: Illustrations

 To construct the curves tracing the bounds using the data, we estimate the nuisance regression functions via the cross-validation-based SuperLearner ensemble \citep{van2007super}, combining generalized additive models, random forests, splines, support vector machines as well as generalized linear models.
 We perform 5-fold cross-fitting.
 We also construct pointwise and uniform confidence bands.
 Results are reported in Figure \ref{connors_results}.

 In line with the results in \cite{connors1996effectiveness}, if no-unmeasured-confounding holds, patients treated with RHC show a statistically significant decrease in 30-day survival rates.
-The risk difference equals $-5.74\%$ ($95\% \text{ CI}=[-8.09\%, -3.40\%]$).
-Under the $X$-mixture model, the bounds on the difference in survival rate would include zero if more than $8.11\%$ ($95\% \text{ CI}=[4.57\%, 11.65\%]$) of the patients were confounded.
-The value reduces to $7.45\%$ ($95\% \text{ CI}=[4.79\%, 10.11\%]$) under the relaxed $XA$-mixture model.
-Whether robustness to $8\%$ of potentially confounded units is enough to attach a causal interpretation to the study's result largely depends on subject-matter knowledge.
-If the covariates collected are deemed rich enough to differentiate surgeons who decide on RHC only based on observed covariates from surgeons who decide on RHC based on unmeasured confounding variables, then the fraction of confounded units shall not be very large, potentially quite smaller than $8\%$.
+The risk difference equals $-3.74\%$ ($95\% \text{ CI}=[-6.00\%, -1.49\%]$).
+Under the $X$-mixture model, the bounds on the difference in survival rate would include zero if more than $4.89\%$ ($95\% \text{ CI}=[1.50\%, 8.28\%]$) of the patients were confounded.
+The value reduces to $4.02\%$ ($95\% \text{ CI}=[1.59\%, 6.45\%]$) under the relaxed $XA$-mixture model.
+Whether robustness to $5\%$ of potentially confounded units is enough to attach a causal interpretation to the study's result largely depends on subject-matter knowledge.
+Earlier we have described $\epsilon_0$ as the proportion of ``non-compliers," but other interpretations are also possible.
+For instance, suppose it is known that, before deciding whether a patient undergoes RHC, most surgeons look at lab value $v_1$, but some may check lab value $v_2$ as well.
+Both values are correlated with survival, but only $v_1$ is measured.
+If reviewers of the study have an idea of how common it is for surgeons to check $v_2$ in addition to $v_1$, then they would be able to decide whether $\widehat\epsilon = 5 \%$ is large or small.
 In the supplementary material, we consider varying $\delta$, the parameter governing the severity of the unmeasured confounding.
-For instance, if $\delta = 0.5$ is thought to be reasonable, robustness would increase to $17.62\%$ ($95\% \text{ CI}=[10.04\%, 25.20\%]$) under the $X$-mixture model.
+For instance, if $\delta = 0.5$ is thought to be reasonable, robustness would increase to $11.00\%$ ($95\% \text{ CI}=[3.84\%, 18.16\%]$) under the $X$-mixture model.